IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ???+ input "other"
     If an integer, the number of periods by which to shift the time span backward.
-    If a `Period`, a specific date used to calculate the difference in periods between this `Period` and each period within the time span.
+    If a `Period`, a specific period used to calculate the difference in periods between this `Period` and each period within the time span.